-Disclosure 2023 Units Percentage of procurement budget used for significant N/A % locations of operations that is spent on local suppliers1 11/11 70
+Disclosure 2024 Units Percentage of procurement budget used for significant locations of N/A % operations that is spent on local suppliers ,,,

-1We do not currently tag our payments to suppliers according to our definition of what is local.
-We are still developing the system and will be able to report in 2023.
+We do not currently tag our payments to suppliers according to our definition of what is local.
+We are still developing the system and will be able to report in 2024.